Appendix 2 – The Poems

 nor valerian robust enough to clot the breach.

-The hospital would have you, yes, but angel’s pool
+The asylum would have you, yes, but angel’s pool

 would offer better rest.
 Where currents once